kelkalot/simpleaudit/README.md

 ## Cost Estimation

-SimpleAudit uses Claude for probe generation and judging:
+SimpleAudit can use different models to probe generation and judging.
+This example is based on Claude:

 | Scenarios | Turns | Estimated Cost |
 |-----------|-------|----------------|